valentinopfarherr/api-rest-bitcoin/README.md

 # README

 This repository contains the solution to the evaluation challenge for the Development and Technology team at VitaWallet.
-Below are the instructions for setting up the server and testing the implemented functionalities.
+Below are the instructions for setting up the local server and testing the implemented functionalities.

 ## Usage Instructions

+### Production Deployment

+You can access the application directly from the production environment hosted on Railway.
+The URL is: api-rest-bitcoin-production.up.railway.app.
+If you choose this option, jump to Postman Collection & Application Usage sections.

-### Setting Up the Server
+### Setting Up the Server (Local)

-To set up the server, follow these steps:
+Alternatively to using the production deployment, you can also set up the local server following these steps:

 1. Clone this repository to your local machine.
 2. Install project dependencies using `bundle install`